cafeduke/cafeduke.github.io/_posts/bigdata/2018-06-21-hadoop-ecosystem.md

-- Kafka can itself provide scaling with mulitple servers running multple instances of Kafka
+- Kafka can itself provide scaling with multiple servers running multiple instances of Kafka
 - Comsumers can have cluster (Group of nodes) subscribtion as well
   - GroupA and GroupB have subscribtions to Kafka cluster.
   - C1 and C2 within GroupA replicate information amongst each other.
 Similarly, C3, C4, C5 and C6 within GroupB replicate information.
   - A new message published to the cluster shall be sent to all consumers $$-$$ GroupA and GroupB
   - The message shall be replicated within GroupA and GroupB (This is the consumer logic)

 # Resources